 Trescott has crossed the Gulf of Mexico—750 miles each way—four times.

 Item Number: INT057

 There is little about designing, making, repairing or improving sails that this book doesn't cover.
 More than a comprehensive apprenticeship, it is also a wonderfully illustrated examination of the world's rig and sail types.
 The author is our own Sail Doctor, Raven, formerly known as Emiliano Marino.

 From the editors of Small Craft Advisor magazine, Small Boats Big Adventures compiles seven years of interviews with small-boat adventurers, writers and designers.
 Includes interviews with Phil Bolger, Larry Brown, Sven Yrvind (Lundin), and 12 others.
 Includes a 3-page preface and many photos.
-1st edition.

 166 pages.
 Soft cover.

 COMING SOON (Will likely be in stock in 2 weeks) Most sailing scenarios comprise a couple or singlehander with no assistance from back-up crew.
 This unique book addresses the most common situations (sail setting, reefing, picking up moorings, heavy weather, etc.) from a short-handed perspective.
 Features step-by-step sequential photos showing exactly how to approach each situation.
 160 pages. $25.